 Michael Teager, Business Manager

 I manage business operations related to accounting, marketing, staffing, and more.
 If it’s not related to building or designing something directly, I’m here to help in some fashion.
+I grew up in Muskegon, MI, but after stints in Texas and elsewhere in Michigan, I now reside in Buffalo, NY with my wife, an orchestra teacher, and our son, a budding cellist.

-My background is in music and teaching, having received my master’s from Michigan State University’s College of Music.
+I received my master’s from Michigan State University’s College of Music.
 After graduating, I taught at MSU and Spring Arbor University, including teaching music history and appreciation for five summers in Bregenz, Austria for MSU’s Office of Study Abroad.
 As a performer, I’ve played on stages throughout the US and abroad, and my recordings have been featured on nationally syndicated programs such as Hearts of Space and PRI’s Echoes, among others.

 I consider myself tech-adjacent—I’m not a developer, but I’ve always been interested in tech, gadgets, and the like.
 DOS games were a childhood staple, as my mother’s career as a programmer and analyst made home computers readily available before they were so ubiquitous.
 These days, regarding tech, I’m working to improve my literacy in audio recording software and hardware, a seemingly never-ending quest.